Assassination of Shinzo Abe: International

 United States President Joe Biden ordered flags of the United States to be flown at half-staff until 10 July 2022, and visited the Japanese embassy to sign a condolence book.
-Secretary of State Antony Blinken made an unscheduled stop in Tokyo per request from President Biden, en route from the G20 Summit to the US, then met with PM Kishida to offer condolences in person, and shared letters that President Biden had written to the Abe family.
-Secretary of the Treasury Janet Yellen cancelled her visit to the Port of Yokohama during her visit to Japan, which was scheduled prior to the assassination of Abe.
+Secretary of State Antony Blinken made an unscheduled stop in Tokyo per request from President Biden, en route from the G20 summit to the US, then met with PM Kishida to offer condolences in person, and shared letters that President Biden had written to the Abe family.
+Secretary of the Treasury Janet Yellen cancelled an event at the Port of Yokohama during her visit to Japan, which was scheduled prior to the assassination of Abe.
 Yellen, alongside the Ambassador to Japan Rahm Emanuel, attended Abe's wake at Zōjō Temple on 11 July.
 Back in the US, members of both the Democratic and Republican parties offered tributes to Abe.

 The European Council released a photo and video library in memory of Abe, featuring the former prime minister's diplomatic interactions with leaders across the EU.

-Israeli President Isaac Herzog paid tribute to Abe as "one of Japan's most preeminent leaders in modern times", noting that he had been "deeply impressed" by Abe's "leadership, vision and respect for Israel" during his visit to the Jewish state in 2018.

 Releasing a joint statement, the leaders of the Quad nations of Australia, India, and the United States noted that the organisation would redouble its work towards "a peaceful and prosperous region" in honour of Abe.
 The White House noted that Abe played a formative role in the founding of the Quad partnership and worked tirelessly to advance a shared vision for a free and open Indo-Pacific.
 In his official statement regarding the assassination, Canadian prime minister Justin Trudeau seconded the calls made by the Quad.

 President of the Republic of China (Taiwan) Tsai Ing-wen announced that the nation would observe a national day of mourning on 11 July, with the flag of Taiwan flown at half-mast.
 Taipei 101 was also illuminated in multiple messages mourning the death of Abe.
-Lai Ching-te, Taiwan Vice-President, visited Abe's residence as a special envoy of President Tsai to mourn Abe, along with Frank Hsieh, Taiwan's envoy to Japan, on 11 July.
-Lai became the highest-ranking Taiwanese official to visit Japan in 50 years after Japan severed its diplomatic relationship with Taiwan in 1972 in favour of China.
+Vice President Lai Ching-te visited Abe's residence on behalf of Tsai to mourn Abe, along with Frank Hsieh, Taiwan's envoy to Japan, on 11 July.
+Lai became the highest-ranking Taiwanese official to visit Japan in fifty years after Japan severed its diplomatic relationship with the Republic of China in 1972 in favour of the People's Republic of China.

+Israeli President Isaac Herzog paid tribute to Abe as "one of Japan's most preeminent leaders in modern times", noting that he had been "deeply impressed" by Abe's "leadership, vision and respect for Israel" during his visit to Israel in 2018.
+Vladimir Putin, president of Russia, described Abe in a condolence message as "an outstanding statesman" with "excellent personal and professional qualities", who did "a lot for the development of good neighborly Russian–Japanese relations".